surveycto/create-google-event/README.md

 Only the `title` parameter is required, with the others being optional, but it is recommended that you also supply the `start_date` parameter when generating an event.
 This also works offline in SurveyCTO Collect on Android.

+When using this field plug-in in web forms, keep in mind that the date selected will be converted to UTC time (to learn more, check out our support article on [constraining time fields in form designs
+](https://support.surveycto.com/hc/en-us/articles/360045912114-Constraining-time-fields-in-form-designs)).
+Because of this, when using this field plug-in in web forms, select the "Greenwich" time zone.
+That way, when the Google Calendar app is opened, it will be converted back to the local time zone.

 **Note:** Support for iOS is pending in the current field plug-in version.

 [![Download now](extras/download-button.png)](https://github.com/SurveyCTO/create-google-event/raw/just-browser/create-google-event.fieldplugin.zip)